ivy-llc/ivy/docs/partial_source/deep_dive/2_superset_behaviour.rst

 We strive to implement the superset for primary, compositional and mixed functions.
 In many cases compositional functions do not actually have corresponding backend-specific functions, but this is not always the case.
-For example, :code:`ivy.linear` is a fully compositional function, but :code:`torch.nn.functional.linear` also exists.
+For example, :func:`ivy.linear` is a fully compositional function, but :func:`torch.nn.functional.linear` also exists.
-We should therefore make sure the compositional :code:`ivy.linear` function includes all behaviours supported by :code:`torch.nn.functional.linear`.
+We should therefore make sure the compositional :func:`ivy.linear` function includes all behaviours supported by :func:`torch.nn.functional.linear`.

 A Non-Duplicate Superset
 ------------------------